AdobeDocs/experience-platform.en/help/sandboxes/sandbox-tooling-api/packages.md

 ## Transfer packages

-The `/transfer` endpoint in the sandbox tooling API allows you to fetch and create new package sharing requests.
+Use the `/transfer` endpoint in the sandbox tooling API to fetch and create new package sharing requests.

 ### New transfer request {#transfer-request}